itigo-11111/MC-DARTS/README.md

 Architecture Search) adding constraints to DARTS to search for a network architecture considering the accuracy and the model size.

 This code was created based on the [DARTS](https://github.com/quark0/darts).
-New branches for loss and update formulas have been added[Detailed modifications](https://github.com/itigo-11111/MC-DARTS/blob/main/Modifications.md).
+New branches for loss and update formulas have been added ([Detailed modifications](https://github.com/itigo-11111/MC-DARTS/blob/main/Modifications.md) ).

 ## Requirement ( my setting version)